harshavv2504/rag_model_chatbot_with_multi_functions_calling/README.md

 ### **Example 1: Existing Business Owner (HIGH Priority - Score: 80)**
 ```
-🤖 Logan: I'm Logan from Abbotsford Road Coffee Specialists!
+🤖 Logan: I'm Logan from Brewmaster Solutions Inc.!
 How can I assist you with improving your coffee business today?

 👤 User: We run three coffee shops and our current supplier is driving us crazy with late deliveries.